 Canceling Cancer Scholarship

-The railroad injury lawyers of Doran & Murphy, PLLC are pleased to announce another year of the Canceling Cancer Scholarship.
+The railroad injury lawyers of Doran & Murphy, PLLC are pleased to offer the Canceling Cancer Scholarship.
 This scholarship is designed to support individuals who want to further their education and have been impacted by cancer.
-To apply for this scholarship, submit a 750-1,000 word essay discussing how you’ve been affected by cancer and its impact on you.
-The deadline to apply is December 31, 2022.
-For more details on how to apply, please visit our scholarship page.
+The deadline to apply was December 31, 2022.
+To learn about our previous recipients, visit our winners page.

 The University at Buffalo Law School named the student lounge after the late Michael H. Doran.
 Mike was a 1982 graduate of the Law School, where he was known for his work ethic as well as his social activities.